 How Did They Meet?

 The story of how Kirby and Mary Beth met in 2005 is straight out of a movie.
 He was working as the defensive backs coach for LSU at the time and she was working in the athletic association’s business office.

 Kirby was looking to land the running backs coach job at his alma mater, and he had to call Mary Beth to arrange his travel back to Athens for the interview, according to the Atlanta Journal-Constitution.
 They were married the following year and have been together ever since.

 Kirby Smart’s Kids

 After their wedding, Kirby Smart took a job in the NFL as a safeties coach for the Miami Dolphins.
 He stayed there for only one season, however, because Alabama Crimson Tide head coach Nick Saban came calling with a can’t-miss opportunity.

 Kirby and Mary Beth Smart moved to Tuscaloosa, where the football coach became the defensive coordinator after one season, and started their family.
 They currently have three children — twins Julia and Weston, and Andrew.

 When the University of Georgia football job opened after Mark Richt was dismissed, Smart jumped at the opportunity to go back home.
 He landed the head football coach job, and the rest is history.

-The Smart family now lives in a 1920s cottage outside of Athens, and the entire crew is usually on hand to watch Georgia head football coach Kirby Smart and their favorite football team win SEC East titles and big football games against Florida, Auburn, Tennessee, Clemson and Texas A&M between the hedges.
+The Smart family now lives in a 1920s cottage outside of Athens, and the entire crew is usually on hand to watch Georgia head football coach Kirby Smart and their favorite football team win SEC East titles and big football games against the Florida Gators, Auburn Tigers, Tennessee Volunteers, Clemson Tigers, South Carolina Gamecocks and Texas A&M Aggies between the hedges.